-The financial position and results of these operations are presented as assets and liabilities of discontinued operations held for sale in the supplemental consolidated balance sheets and discontinued operations in the supplemental consolidated statements of operations, respectively, for all periods presented in accordance with Statement of Financial Accounting Standards No. 144 (SFAS No. 144), "Accounting for the Impairment or Disposal of Long-Lived Assets."
-For further discussion, see Note 5, "Discontinued
+The financial position and results of these operations are presented as assets and liabilities of discontinued operations held for sale in the consolidated balance sheets and discontinued operations in the consolidated statements of operations, respectively, for all periods presented in accordance with Statement of Financial Accounting Standards No. 144 (SFAS No. 144), "Accounting for the Impairment or Disposal of Long-Lived Assets."
+For further discussion, see Note 5, "Discountinued Operations and Assets Held for Sale," to our consolidated financial statements included elsewhere in this Form 8-K.